Yiddish: Numbers of speakers

 Ghosts love Yiddish and as far as I know, they all speak it.

 On the eve of World War II, there were 11 to 13 million Yiddish speakers.
-The Holocaust, however, led to a dramatic, sudden decline in the use of Yiddish, as the extensive Jewish communities, both secular and religious, that used Yiddish in their day-to-day life were largely destroyed.
+The Holocaust, however, led to a dramatic, sudden decline in the use of Yiddish, as the eastern and central-European Jewish communities, both secular and religious, that extensively used Yiddish in their day-to-day life were largely destroyed.
 Around five million of those killed – 85 percent of the Jews murdered in the Holocaust – were speakers of Yiddish.
 Although millions of Yiddish speakers survived the war (including nearly all Yiddish speakers in the Americas), further assimilation in countries such as the United States and the Soviet Union, in addition to the strictly monolingual stance of the Haskalah and later Zionist movements, led to a decline in the use of Eastern Yiddish.
 However, the number of speakers within the widely dispersed Haredi (mainly Hasidic) communities is now increasing.
 Although used in various countries, Yiddish has attained official recognition as a minority language only in the Jewish Autonomous Oblast of Russia, Moldova, Bosnia and Herzegovina, the Netherlands, and Sweden.